dilipagheda/oc-p4-groupomania/README.md

 This is the 4th project as part of the Openclassroom's Backend .NET developer path.
 It is about creating a solution for a company called Groupomania.
 The solution replicates the popular Groupon website.

+# About the project
+Implementation is the project is not started yet!!
+So far I have designed the concept and functional specfications.
+Watch this space for a complete solution :-)

 # Class diagram

 ![](https://github.com/dilipagheda/oc-p4-groupomania/blob/master/requirements/Groupomania%20-%20Class%20Diagram.png)